-Many musicians and singers perform live in clubs, bars, lounges, and concert halls at all hours of the night.
+Many performing careers in music involve doing live shows in clubs, bars, lounges, and concert halls at all hours of the night.
 You could specialize in a particular musical style like rock, jazz, classical, or country, or broaden your employability by getting experience in a range of genres.
 It takes serious discipline and dedication to make it in this field; you'll spend much of your time marketing yourself and tracking down new gigs.

 - Average pay—$35.86 an hour2